How to prepare for your newborn session...

 If parents are going to be in the pictures, what should we wear?

 Wardrobe is key for achieving the light and airy images that you see on my website.
 Light neutral colors and pastels are perfect.
 Try to stay away from patterns and dark colors.
 Long flowy dresses are very flattering.
 I recommend dresses that have sleeves.
 They can be off the shoulder, mid length, or long sleeves, but I notice mommy's prefer to cover their arms up a bit to give the illusion of slimmer arms.
 These are all just friendly suggestions to achieve the same style of images that you see on my website, but this is your session and you Rock whatever you want :) Shine on Sista!!!
-For baby boys, I like dressing them in only diaper covers.
-For baby girls you could also dress them in a little light dress or romper.
-For mamas, I include a collection of gowns HERE for you to use during your session, along with beautiful flower crowns in all sizes -from newborn to mom.
-Make sure to bring a nude color bra (or strapless) and nude color undies.
+I include a collection of gowns HERE for you to use during your session.
+If you are wearing one of my gowns, make sure to wear a nude color bra (or strapless) and undies so they don't show through.
 Dad's look great in jeans or khakis with a button up shirt or t-shirt.
 Here are some ideas that I've collected "What To Wear".
 Feel free to send me photos of your outfit ideas and I'd be happy to help you narrow them down.
-No need to worry about shoes, I like to photograph everyone barefoot in the studio.

 When will we get to proof our pictures?